paul-hammant/analyze-mvn-deps/README.md

 ========================================================================
 Presently in use: org.spark-project.spark:unused  1.0.0
- - a level        3 dependency among 1 (possibly transitive) uses

-2014-10-22 07:00  1.0.0 ***
+   - a level 3 dependencies among 1 (possibly transitive) uses 2014-10-22 07:00  1.0.0 ***

 ========================================================================
 Presently in use: org.tukaani:xz  1.0
- - a level        6 dependency among 2 (possibly transitive) uses

-2018-01-04 16:09  1.8
+   - a level 6 dependencies among 2 (possibly transitive) uses 2018-01-04 16:09  1.8
 2017-12-29 16:36  1.7
 2016-11-27 11:38  1.6